New York City Debt Collection Defense Attorney

 Case 1: Additional Deposits to Retirement Accounts Within 90 Days of Legal Claim Not Protected from Judgment Creditors

 A judgment creditor sought turnover of funds in two retirement accounts (a Traditional IRA and 401(k)) to satisfy a $1.5 million judgment.
-The court held that deposits made after 90 days before the commencement of the underlying action were not exempt from creditors, regardless of the source of the deposits, unless they were rollovers from other protected accounts.
+The court held that deposits made within 90 days before the filing of the lawsuit that resulted in the judgment are not exempt from turnover—regardless of whether they were direct contributions or rollovers from other retirement accounts.

 Key Legal Principles: